Need to update your team but not sure how to write a business memo?

 However, sometimes employees will be expected to take certain steps after reading the memo.

-Ending a business memo with a clear call to action is important, because it ensures that the memo is not just a passive transmission of information, but a proactive step toward achieving the desired outcome.
-Without a call to action, the information within the memo may be left unheeded, or employees may not know what specific steps to take in response.
+This ensures that the memo is not just a passive transmission of information, but a proactive step toward achieving the desired outcome.
+Without a call to action, the information within the memo may be left unheeded, or employees may not know what specific steps to take in response.”

 Therefore, make sure to instruct employees on the next steps they need to take.
 Consider employees of all levels, and instruct them accordingly.